Sago9202/Meas_Models/Script_L5.md

 substantively.
 There are two main approaches to describing the substantive relationships that emerge from a logistic regression
 model: 1) odds-ratios, and 2) predicted probabilities.

+The odds ratio (OR) is a measure of how strongly an event is associated with exposure.
+The odds ratio is a ratio of two sets of odds: the odds of the event occurring in an exposed group versus the odds of the event occurring in a non-exposed group.

 Converting log-odds differences to odds-ratios is very straightforward.
 As the log function is the inverse of the exponential function, we can